How it works

 And you should get a language that looks kind of like German!

-• that some languages change up the order of words and end up being closer to how Yoda speaks, e.g. ‟strong is he” instead of ‟he is strong”?
+• some languages change up the order of words and end up being closer to how Yoda speaks, e.g. ‟strong is he” instead of ‟he is strong”?

-• that some languages say a word twice to indicate the plural, e.g. ‟cat cat” to mean ‟cats”?
+• some languages say a word twice to indicate the plural, e.g. ‟cat cat” to mean ‟cats”?

 This article will briefly explain some of the main things you might want to take control over, such as the sounds and spelling, as well as editing individual words.
 Meanwhile, our guides drill down into more detail on each topic.
 We also have a great YouTube channel on various topics.